I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-allocatecb.md

 <p>The user-mode display driver can create the following types of allocations: </p>

 <p>System memory allocations in which the Microsoft Direct3D runtime preallocates the system memory.
 In this situation, the user-mode display driver cannot set alignment or any other parameter.
 If the user-mode display driver requires preallocated system memory that is accessible by the hardware, it calls <b>pfnAllocateCb</b>.
-The Direct3D runtime returns the system memory pointer in the <b>pSystemMem</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544364">D3DDDI_ALLOCATIONINFO</a> structure for elements in the <b>pAllocationInfo</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544137">D3DDDICB_ALLOCATE</a> structure that is pointed to by <i>pData</i>.
+The Direct3D runtime returns the system memory pointer in the <b>pSystemMem</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt--d3dddi-allocationinfo.md">D3DDDI_ALLOCATIONINFO</a> structure for elements in the <b>pAllocationInfo</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddicb-allocate.md">D3DDDICB_ALLOCATE</a> structure that is pointed to by <i>pData</i>.
 If the user-mode display driver does not require preallocated system memory that is accessible by the hardware, it should not call <b>pfnAllocateCb</b> for this type of memory. </p>

 <p>System and video memory allocations in which the user-mode display driver can participate in the creation. </p>

 <p>When the driver attempts to create multiple allocations, the driver can associate all of the allocations with a parent resource (for example, when creating a flipping chain in which each backbuffer is an individual allocation).
-The driver can perform such an association by setting the <b>hResource</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544137">D3DDDICB_ALLOCATE</a> structure that is pointed to by <i>pData</i> to the value that was passed to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createresource.md">CreateResource</a>, <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createresource.md">CreateResource(D3D10)</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11ddi-createresource.md">CreateResource(D3D11)</a> function.
-In response, the Direct3D runtime returns a kernel-mode resource handle (which is of the D3DKMT_HANDLE data type) in the <b>hKMResource</b> member of D3DDDICB_ALLOCATE.
-The user-mode display driver can subsequently insert this kernel-mode resource handle in the command stream for use by the display miniport driver. </p>

-<p>The display miniport driver can call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-gethandledata.md">DxgkCbGetHandleData</a> function on this kernel-mode resource handle (typically within its <a href="display.dxgkddirender">DxgkDdiRender</a> function) to obtain private data that is associated with the resource, or the display miniport driver can call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-enumhandlechildren.md">DxgkCbEnumHandleChildren</a> function to obtain all of the allocations that are associated with the resource.
-The display miniport driver can also call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-gethandleparent.md">DxgkCbGetHandleParent</a> function to obtain the parent kernel-mode resource handle from a child allocation handle. </p>

-<p>Note that if the <b>hResource</b> member of D3DDDICB_ALLOCATE is set to <b>NULL</b> when the user-mode display driver calls <b>pfnAllocateCb</b>, the allocation is associated with the device instead of with a resource.
-The driver can determine only that the difference is semantic.
-Associating allocations with a resource is optional but recommended for debugging and diagnostic purposes.</p>

-<p><b>Direct3D Version 9 Note:  </b>For more information about creating and destroying resources, see <a href="https://msdn.microsoft.com/d443bdc3-1c5a-4372-9e6a-b8a4d21499b9">Handling Resource Creation and Destruction</a>.</p>

-<p><b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnAllocateCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.</p>

-<p>The following code example shows how to allocate memory for a resource.</p>

-<p>A user-mode display driver calls <b>pfnAllocateCb</b> to allocate system or video memory (also known as an <i>allocation</i>).
-The Microsoft DirectX graphics kernel subsystem (<i>Dxgkrnl.sys</i>) then calls the display miniport driver's <a href="display.dxgkddicreateallocation">DxgkDdiCreateAllocation</a> function to interpret and store the private data that was passed in the <b>pfnAllocateCb</b> request.
-The display miniport driver returns information from the <i>DxgkDdiCreateAllocation</i> call that the video memory manager (which is part of <i>Dxgkrnl.sys</i>) uses to actually allocate the memory. </p>

-<p>The user-mode display driver typically creates an allocation in response to a call to its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createresource.md">CreateResource</a>, <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createresource.md">CreateResource(D3D10)</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11ddi-createresource.md">CreateResource(D3D11)</a> function.
-However, the user-mode display driver can create an allocation at anytime--for example, when the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createdevice.md">CreateDevice</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createdevice.md">CreateDevice(D3D10)</a> function creates scratch-pad areas in video memory. </p>

-<p>The user-mode display driver can create the following types of allocations: </p>

-<p>System memory allocations in which the Microsoft Direct3D runtime preallocates the system memory.
-In this situation, the user-mode display driver cannot set alignment or any other parameter.
-If the user-mode display driver requires preallocated system memory that is accessible by the hardware, it calls <b>pfnAllocateCb</b>.
-The Direct3D runtime returns the system memory pointer in the <b>pSystemMem</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544364">D3DDDI_ALLOCATIONINFO</a> structure for elements in the <b>pAllocationInfo</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544137">D3DDDICB_ALLOCATE</a> structure that is pointed to by <i>pData</i>.
-If the user-mode display driver does not require preallocated system memory that is accessible by the hardware, it should not call <b>pfnAllocateCb</b> for this type of memory. </p>

-<p>System and video memory allocations in which the user-mode display driver can participate in the creation. </p>

-<p>When the driver attempts to create multiple allocations, the driver can associate all of the allocations with a parent resource (for example, when creating a flipping chain in which each backbuffer is an individual allocation).
-The driver can perform such an association by setting the <b>hResource</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544137">D3DDDICB_ALLOCATE</a> structure that is pointed to by <i>pData</i> to the value that was passed to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createresource.md">CreateResource</a>, <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createresource.md">CreateResource(D3D10)</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11ddi-createresource.md">CreateResource(D3D11)</a> function.
+The driver can perform such an association by setting the <b>hResource</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddicb-allocate.md">D3DDDICB_ALLOCATE</a> structure that is pointed to by <i>pData</i> to the value that was passed to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createresource.md">CreateResource</a>, <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createresource.md">CreateResource(D3D10)</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11ddi-createresource.md">CreateResource(D3D11)</a> function.
 In response, the Direct3D runtime returns a kernel-mode resource handle (which is of the D3DKMT_HANDLE data type) in the <b>hKMResource</b> member of D3DDDICB_ALLOCATE.
 The user-mode display driver can subsequently insert this kernel-mode resource handle in the command stream for use by the display miniport driver. </p>

 <p>The display miniport driver can call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-gethandledata.md">DxgkCbGetHandleData</a> function on this kernel-mode resource handle (typically within its <a href="display.dxgkddirender">DxgkDdiRender</a> function) to obtain private data that is associated with the resource, or the display miniport driver can call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-enumhandlechildren.md">DxgkCbEnumHandleChildren</a> function to obtain all of the allocations that are associated with the resource.
 The display miniport driver can also call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-gethandleparent.md">DxgkCbGetHandleParent</a> function to obtain the parent kernel-mode resource handle from a child allocation handle. </p>